vsaginadze/Algorithms-1/README.md

 # Algorithms-1

-main goal of this course is to understand the time and space complexity and get familiar with basic data structures and algorithms
+The main goal of this course is to understand the time and space complexity and get familiar with basic data structures and algorithms